kamalsoft/SpeakSphere/docs/BACKLOG.md

 - **(E06)** As a user, I want to click a microphone button to start speaking my question to the chatbot.
 - **(E06)** As a developer, I need to integrate a Speech-to-Text (STT) service to convert user audio into text.
 - **(E06)** As a developer, I need to integrate a Text-to-Speech (TTS) service to convert the chatbot's text response into audio.
+- **(E07)** As a user, I want to say "talk to an agent" to be transferred to a real person.
+- **(E07)** As a developer, I need to integrate with a CCaaS platform to manage call queues and agent status.

 ---